Jeffhabs/shuffle-test-web/README.md

   - Categories are organized by Id, Title, and Created At.
   - Each category has view, edit, and delete options
-    - View displays category detials and allows commenting
+    - View displays category details and allows commenting
     - Edit lets you change category title
     - Delete removes that single category